Last Updated on March 18, 2021

 Think of it like you’re sitting at your desk and eating a granola bar and all of a sudden you’re aware that you’re sitting at your desk and eating a granola bar.
 You’re not worried about what you’re going to eat for dinner or thinking about how you embarrassed yourself earlier this morning.
 You’re just in that moment, as it happens.

 Mindfulness develops by noticing mindlessness and using this awareness to be more intentional with your actions.
-If you can bring more intention to your routines and take time to schedule in mindfulness practices, you can begin to reap the benefits of mindfulness.
+When you bring more intention to your routines and schedule in mindfulness practices, you will reap the benefits of mindfulness.

 What Mindfulness Is Not